joemarlo/left-right-center/README.md

 ![](LRC_winners.png)

 There's clearly a gain for going last -- at least with the number of players is low.
-Once the group gets bigger than ~five it doesn't make a substantial difference, and this is confirmed by fiting a linear model and examining the betas.
+Once the group gets bigger than ~five it doesn't make a substantial difference, and this is confirmed by fiting a linear model (# of wins ~ Player position) and examining the betas.

 ![](Player_coefficents.png)